veracode/Veracode-Community-Projects/README.md

 - [Veracode Sandbox Mitigated Unique Findings](https://github.com/ctcampbell/veracode-sandbox-mitigated-unique-findings) ([Ctcampbell](https://github.com/ctcampbell)) - This script will pull all open findings across all sandboxes for all applications and calculate which mitigated (proposed, accepted, or rejected) findings only exist in a single sandbox, and therefore may be deleted when the sandbox is deleted.

 - [Veracode User Bulk Role Assign](https://github.com/tjarrettveracode/veracode-user-bulk-role-assign) ([Tjarrettveracode](https://github.com/tjarrettveracode/)) - Uses the Veracode Identity API to add roles (Security Labs User, Greenlight IDE User, or eLearning) to existing users.

+- [Veracode Workspace Auto Create](https://github.com/tjarrettveracode/veracode-workspace-auto-create) ([Tjarrettveracode](https://github.com/tjarrettveracode/)) - Uses the Veracode Agent Based Scan API and other Veracode REST APIs to automatically create a workspace for application profiles in a Veracode organization.

 ## Developer tools